|

-Teaching Plate Tectonics A good lesson plan that demonstrates plate tectonics through easy to draw illustrations.
+Teaching Plate Tectonics A good lesson plan that demonstrates plate tectonics through easy-to-draw illustrations.
 This plate tectonics lesson plan can easily be adapted for elementary, secondary, middle school, and university students. |

 What is the San Andreas Fault?
 The San Andreas Fault is the sliding boundary between the Pacific Plate and the North American Plate.
 It slices California in two from Cape Mendocino to the Mexican border.
 San Diego, Los Angeles and Big Sur are on the Pacific Plate.
 San Francisco, Sacramento and the Sierra Nevada are on the North American Plate. |